-The EIA-782B reporting requirement grew out of the shortages of crude oil and petroleum products during the 1970s.
+Form EIA-782B and Form EIA-863 are both mandatory reporting requirements which grew out of the shortages of crude oil and petroleum products during the 1970s.
 In 1979, Congress found that the lack of reliable information concerning the supply, demand, and prices of petroleum products impeded the nation's ability to respond to the oil crisis.
 It therefore authorized the DOE to collect data on the supply and prices of petroleum products.
-The current form collects information concerning the volume and price of various grades and types of motor gasoline, No. 2 distillates, propane, and residual fuel oil, broken down by customer type.
+While Form EIA-782B is designed to collect monthly information on refined petroleum sales volumes and prices from a sample of resellers and retailers, Form EIA-863 is a triannual survey that collects information on the annual sales volumes, type and geographic location of firms which deal in petroleum products.
+42 U.S.C. § 7135(b).

-Information obtained from the survey is used to analyze trends within petroleum markets.
+Information obtained from Form EIA-782B is used to analyze trends within petroleum markets.
 Summaries of the information and the analyses are published by the EIA in publications such as "Petroleum Marketing Monthly."
 This data is used by Congress and by more than 35 state governments to project trends and to formulate state and national energy policies.
 In addition, firms in the petroleum industry frequently base business decisions on the data published by EIA.

-The DOE has attempted to ensure that this survey yields valuable information while minimizing the burden placed on the industry.
-Thus, in designing the form, the DOE consulted with potential survey respondents, various industry associations, users of the energy data, state governments, and other federal agencies.
-Moreover, to minimize the reporting burden, the EIA periodically selects a relatively small sample of companies to file the report.<1> In addition, to reduce the amount of time spent completing the forms, firms may rely upon reasonable estimates.<2>
+The DOE has attempted to ensure that the surveys yield valuable information while minimizing the burden placed on the industry.
+Thus, in designing the forms, the DOE consulted with potential survey respondents, various industry associations, users of the energy data, state governments, and other federal agencies.
+Moreover, to minimize the reporting burden, the EIA periodically selects a relatively small sample of companies to file Form EIA-782B.<1> In addition, to reduce the amount of time spent completing the forms, firms may rely upon reasonable estimates.<2>

-B. Exceptions Criteria
+B. Exception Criteria

-Form EIA-782B is a mandatory report designed to collect monthly information on refined petroleum sales volumes and prices from a sample of resellers and retailers.
-42 U.S.C. § 7135(b).
 This Office has authority to grant exception relief where the reporting requirement causes a "special hardship, inequity, or unfair distribution of burdens."
-42 U.S.C. § 7194 (a); 10 C.F.R. § 205.55(b)(2).
+42 U.S.C. § 7194(a); 10 C.F.R. § 205.55(b)(2).
 Exceptions are appropriate only in extreme cases.
 Because all reporting firms are burdened to some extent by reporting requirements, exception relief is appropriate only where a firm can demonstrate that it is adversely affected by the reporting requirement in a way that differs significantly from similar reporting firms.
 Thus, mere inconvenience does not constitute a sufficient hardship to warrant relief.
 Glenn W. Wagoner Oil Co., 16 DOE ¶ 81,024 (1987).

 In considering a request for exception relief, we must weigh the firm's difficulty in complying with the reporting requirement against the nation's need for reliable energy data.
-Neither the fact that a firm is relatively small, nor the fact that it has filed the report for a number of years alone constitute grounds for exception relief.
+Neither the fact that a firm is relatively small, nor the fact that it has filed the reports for a number of years alone constitute grounds for exception relief.
 If firms of all sizes, both large and small, are not included, the estimates and projections generated by the EIA's statistical sample will be unreliable.
-Mulgrew Oil Co., 20 DOE ¶ 81,009 (1990).
+Mulgrew Oil Co., 20 DOE $\P$ 81,009 (1990).